Alfresco/alfresco-sdk/README.md

 ## User Getting Started

-### Important Notice about 7.1.x
+### Important Notice about ACS 7.1

 #### Share Version Number

-Since 7.1.x, Share build pipeline has been refactored, and you now have to specify the internal Share version number, in addition to the version of the image, because they are not the same anymore.
+Since ACS 7.1, Share build pipeline has been refactored, and you now have to specify the internal Share version number, in addition to the version of the image, because they are not the same anymore.

 This number can be located in the main pom.xml of the project used to build Share, hence: